NikollbibajNoah/RESTful-API/readme.md

 This project is a **RESTful API** built with **.NET 9** using **JWT authentication**.
-It is a learning project to practice authentication, authorization, and building a clean backend structure with Docker.
+It is a learning project to practice authentication, authorization, and building a clean backend structure with Docker, including advanced features like pagination, comprehensive exception handling, and caching.

 ---